Menu

 Who can apply for Histological Dissection

-To apply you must be a Member or Fellow of the IBMS, HCPC registered with three years post-registration experience and two years current practical experience in the dissection of histological specimens.
+To apply you must be a Member or Fellow of the IBMS, HCPC registered with three years post-registration experience in the dissection of histological specimens.
+You must also:

-• have a single named consultant pathologist trainer who has overall responsibility for mentoring and guiding you and monitoring your progress
+• have a single named consultant level supervisor who has overall responsibility for mentoring and guiding you and monitoring your progress

 • be working in a laboratory that has UKAS (United Kingdom Accreditation Service) registered laboratory and that has IBMS laboratory post-registration training approval